Nikitakumarisharma/automate-business-assignment/README.md

    - Add variables like `base_url` (e.g., `http://localhost:3000`), `token` (for authenticated requests), etc.
 7. **Start testing** the endpoints using the imported collection.

-The collection includes all authentication, asset management, user management, analytics, and webhook endpoints with pre-configured requests.

-## 📚 API Documentation

 ### Authentication Endpoints